kamilos04/Company-Task-Manager/README.md

 **Frontend:** React, Tailwind, Redux, MaterialUI, JavaScript, HTML, CSS

 ## Permission System
-Creating tasks - Every team admin can create tasks.
+Creating tasks - Every team-admin can create tasks.

 Editing and deleting tasks - Only the admin of a specific task can edit it.